 Quality of Life after DVT

-Learn More about DVT
+Learn More About DVT

 This does not necessarily mean you do intense cardio.
 Simple exercises like walking or swimming have a significant impact on your muscles.
-The key here is to prevent your muscles from being relaxed and also to promote the free flow of blood in your veins.
+The key here is to prevent your muscles from being relaxed and promote the free flow of blood in your veins.
 If you have already developed deep vein thrombosis, you can prevent more clots from forming by exercising your legs regularly.
 Pregnant women should also find a set of exercises they can easily partake in to lower the risk of developing DVT

 Watch What You Eat

 Too much body fat is dangerous for your health.
-People who are overweight are at a higher risk of developing conditions like DVT due to the accumulation of too much fat near the veins.
+People who are overweight are at a higher risk of developing conditions like DVT due to too much fat accumulation near the veins.
 As much as exercising will help you shed some weight, what you eat determines whether the weight loss will be progressive and if you will be able to maintain a healthy BMI.
 Eating a balanced diet helps to increase the life quality of people with DVT.